Agreement: the CDP Investor Signatory terms and conditions.

 4.2 CDP hereby grants to the Signatory a revocable, non-exclusive, non-assignable, non-licensable and royalty-free license:

-4.2.2 to use the Services, other than the company response data (the use of which is set out in paragraph 4.2.1), only for internal business purposes.
+4.4.2 to use the Services, other than the Company Response Data and the Scores (the use of which is set out in paragraph 4.2.1), only for internal business purposes.

-The Signatory shall obtain CDP’s prior written consent if it wishes to use the Services and without limitation, all data, reports and other information supplied by CDP for any purpose (including but not limited to, inclusion in a tradeable index, investment product or subscription or fee-based database service) other than as set out in this paragraph 4.2.
+The Signatory shall obtain CDP’s prior written consent if it wishes to use the Services, including without limitation, any data, reports or other information supplied by CDP for any purpose (including but not limited to, inclusion in a tradeable index, investment product or subscription or fee-based database service, or use or inclusion in any ‘benchmark’ falling within the scope of the UK Benchmarks Regulation as amended by the Low Carbon Benchmarks Regulation 2019)) other than as set out in this paragraph 4.2.

-4.8 The Signatory hereby grants to CDP a revocable, non-exclusive, assignable, licensable and royalty-free license to use its name and to refer to Signatory as a “CDP signatory” or “CDP investor signatory” in the normal course of its business, including in CDP reports, on its website and in its annual letter to companies inviting them to respond to each of CDP’s investor requests on climate change, water and forests that the Signatory endorses.
+4.9 The Signatory hereby grants to CDP a revocable, non-exclusive, assignable, licensable and royalty-free license to use its name and to refer to Signatory as a “CDP signatory” or “CDP Capital Markets signatory” in the normal course of its business, including in CDP reports, on its website and in its annual letter to companies inviting them to respond to each of CDP’s investor requests on climate change, water and forests that the Signatory endorses.

 5.1 The Signatory shall pay the Fee to the Billing Company in consideration of the Services.